 In 2014, DCFS asked the Project 2100 ministry to partner with them and other community organizations in an intense recruiting effort for Madison County foster parents.
 The county lost over 100 homes in 2013 alone; they were and are in crisis.
 They simply do not have enough families for the number of children who have been removed from their homes due to abuse, neglect or abandonment.

 As a response to that request, The Restore Network was born.
 The Restore Network is a Kingdom project of local churches coming together to meet the needs of vulnerable families through the power of the gospel.
 As a Network, we recruit foster families, adoptive families, and support teams.
-We currently work in Bond, Madison, and St. Clair counties.
+We currently work in Bond, Madison, St. Clair and Williamson counties.